Simplicity Review - is this the KiwiSaver scheme for you?

 Advertising Disclaimer: MoneyHub may earn a referral bonus for anyone that’s approved through some of the below links.
 Our research and findings are independent of any bank, credit card issuer, or product manufacturer/service provider, and have not been endorsed by any of these entities.
 Please see our Advertising Policy for more details about how we make money.

-- Funds: Simplicity KiwiSaver offers three funds, with annual fees set at 0.31% of total investment; this is much lower than comparative funds from ANZ KiwiSaver, Milford KiwiSaver, SuperLife and Westpac KiwiSaver.
-Also, effective 1 December 2021, there is no annual membership fee.
+- Funds and Fees: Simplicity KiwiSaver offers six funds, from Defensive to High Growth, with annual fees set at 0.25% of total investment; this is much lower than comparative funds from ANZ KiwiSaver, Milford KiwiSaver, SuperLife and Westpac KiwiSaver.
+There is also no annual membership fee so 0.25% p.a. is what you'll pay with regards to KiwiSaver fees.

-- Fees: The management company behind Simplicity operates as a not-for-profit, claiming profits from any fees will be given back to investors.
+- Charity: The management company behind Simplicity operates as a not-for-profit, giving 15% of all fees (e.g. 15% of the 0.25% KiwiSaver management fees) to the Simplicity Foundation.
+Simplicity also states that profits from any fees will be used to improve member services and reduce fees.

-- Assets: Funds invest in cash, bonds and the sharemarket, the mix depends on the risk profile of the fund.
+- Assets: Funds invest in cash, bonds, private equity, mortgages and the sharemarket; the mix depends on the risk profile of the fund.

-- Home Loans: Simplicity members can enter a ballot to arrange market-beating floating mortgage rates, currently 2.25% p.a., with terms that include no break or penalty fees.
+- Home Loans: Simplicity KiwiSaver members can apply for a First Home mortgage with competitive interest rates, currently 6.15% p.a., with terms that include no break or penalty fees.
 This allows Simplicity members to repay any or all of the mortgage at any time, at no extra cost.

 Advertising Disclaimer: MoneyHub may earn a referral bonus for anyone that’s approved through some of the below links.
 Our research and findings are independent of any bank, credit card issuer, or product manufacturer/service provider, and have not been endorsed by any of these entities.
 Please see our Advertising Policy for more details about how we make money.